 The only downside is that it doesn’t have built-in speakers, so you’ll need to connect it to an external sound system.
 But overall, the ViewSonic PA503S is a great option for anyone looking for an affordable 4K projector.
 If you’re looking for something more high-end, then check out our blog post on the best projectors under $1000!

-With upscaling technology even Full HD video sources like Blu-rays can be viewed at 4K resolutions but without those pixels in place there will be inevitable aliasing issues which tend not to show up when using true 4K sources like streamed media services.
+With upscaling technology even Full HD video sources like Blu-rays can be viewed at 4K resolutions but without those pixels in place, there will be inevitable aliasing issues that tend not to show up when using true 4K sources like streamed media services.
 For gaming in particular, higher pixel counts make a huge difference to picture quality.

 To get this level of detail at 1080p gamers would need a 144Hz monitor with G-Sync support while 1440p users would require something better than 60Hz and 120Hz respectively.
 Now let’s take a look at some individual examples;